RMHAM/dstar-gateway-status/CONTRIBUTING.md

 3. Fork the repository on GitHub
 4. Make your changes.
 5. Please make sure all python programs pass pep8.
+6. Please make sure the default systems listed in gwstatus.ini work as expected.
-6. Push to your fork and submit a pull request.
+7. Push to your fork and submit a pull request.